wireapp/brand/writing/style-guidelines/index.md

 ### Articles

-In all [UI copy][1], we avoid articles wherever possible.
-Articles include “a”, “an”, “the”, etc. In a similar vein, we also avoid demonstrative words such as “this” and “those”.
+Avoid articles in [UI copy][1] whenever possible.
+Articles include “a”, “an”, “the”, etc. Also avoid demonstrative words such as “this” and “those”.

 ### Capitalization

-We use all caps for system messages (“UNBLOCK”) in the conversation view and in certain other places as necessary to agree with (Android) platform conventions.
+Use all caps for system messages (“UNBLOCK”) in the conversation view and in certain other places as necessary to agree with (Android) platform conventions.

-However, for longer phrases or sentences, we use sentence case: we only capitalize the first word of a phrase or sentence (“You’ve left this conversation”).
+However, for longer phrases or sentences, use sentence case: only capitalize the first word of a phrase or sentence (“You’ve left this conversation”).

 Headings on the website, support site, and longer documents should use case consistently _(either sentence case or title case)_ based on context.

 For example, CS content at [support.wire.com][2] uses sentence case in the question list, but title case in page headings _(as required by the Zendesk customer service platform)_.
-Certain channels _(such as press releases)_ may have other conventions to which we respectfully adhere.
+Certain channels _(such as press releases)_ may have other conventions.
+Respect these wherever possible.

-For long-form documents, we prefer sentence case for headings, as we feel this is a better match for our “humble and friendly” voice.
-Some perceive title case as more formal and a bit too stiff for our tone, so we avoid it in contexts where it’s not required.
+Use sentence case for headings in long-form documents, as this is a better match for our “humble and friendly” voice.
+Some perceive title case as more formal and a bit too stiff for our tone, so avoid it in contexts where it’s not required.

-In [UI copy][1], we capitalize according to the platform conventions, such as Apple’s conventions from the _Human Interface Guidelines_ for [iOS][3] and [OS X][4].
+In [UI copy][1], capitalize according to the platform conventions, such as Apple’s conventions from the _Human Interface Guidelines_ for [iOS][3] and [OS X][4].

 As a general rule, menu commands use title case on Apple platforms, but checkboxes and radio buttons use sentence case.
 See [Use the Right Capitalization Style in Labels and Text][5].